ByronPan/sWMD/README.md

 sWMD in python
 ###############################################################################
 1.Introduction.
 An efficient technique to learn a supervised metric, which we call the Supervised WMD (S-WMD) metric.
-To see the detail, please refer http://papers.nips.cc/paper/6139-graph-clustering-block-models-and-model-free-results.pdf
+To see the details, please refer http://papers.nips.cc/paper/6139-graph-clustering-block-models-and-model-free-results.pdf

 ###############################################################################
 2.Getting start.